derrian-distro/LoRA_Easy_Training_Scripts/README.md

 ```
 The popups handle setting these values for you, if you don't want to set them yourself.

-## LoCon Extraction
+## LoRA and LoCon Extraction
 I have added a popup style script for extracting LoCon from models.
 It does this using an Add Difference style approach, you much have a base model to compare against to extract this data.
-The process should guide you through the process. you can start it by running the bat file `locon_extract.bat`.
+The process should guide you through the process. you can start it by running the bat file `lora_locon_extract.bat`.
 I added a new way to do multiple extractions quickly through either using a txt file or giving multiple values, this is a much better way to set up queues than my original approach, however is more prone to failure. the txt file only contains the values used, not the mode of extract or the models to extract.
-Since all modes have two values, you can just put each set of two per line.
-There is an example included in the examples folder
+If you are extracting a LoRA, the file only needs one value per line, LoCon requires two

 ## LoCon and loha merging
 I have added a popup style script for merging LoCon models into normal models. all you need to do is follow the popups. you can start it by running the bat file `locon_loha_merge.bat`